kolarski/codding-conventions/javascript.md

     ( 1 + 2 )
 // => undefined

-// Adding semicolon after ( 1 + 2 ) will not save you from the null
+// Adding semicolon after ( 1 + 2 ) will not save you from the undefined

 ```